fifth-postulate/smorgasbord-of-paradigms/workshop/guide/src/introduction/origin.md

 But what if your problem is already solved?
 When you need to sort a list, you are not designing and implementing your own sorting algorithm.
-But all to often other "solved" problems get treated exactly this way.
+It is not uncommon that "solved" problems get treated exactly this way.

 It is the fascilitators opion that there is a _smorgasbord of paradigms_ that allow the expression and solution of certain style of problems without the